 The first Passport of Federal Germany

-Now I was excited to find out that a Federal German passport was issued at the German Consulate General in New York, already on Nov 13, 1950(!)
+I was therefore especially excited to discover that a Federal German passport had already been issued by the German Consulate General in New York on 13 November 1950.
 First Passport Federal Germany

 I’m thrilled to have acquired this early document, which, to the best of my knowledge, is the very first issued Federal Germany passport still in physical existence.
 I wonder if there is an earlier issue in some archive.